-Marking its 30th year, the MS Bike Rides sponsor more than 100 bike tours in the US in 2010.
-Some 100,000 participants raised $67 million for the society.
-Most, but not all, of these bicycle rides are two-day affairs, covering 150 miles.
-Overnight activities are planned for the longer rides, with camping, high-school gyms, or local hotels.
-Here’s a map with all the MS bike rides.
+The MS Bike Rides sponsor more than 100 bike tours in the US in 2014.
+Last year, cyclists accumulated more than 10 million miles on the rides, that generally are about 150 miles.
+Overnight activities are planned for the longer rides, with camping, high-school gyms, or local hotels. .
+See a list of all the MS Bike Rides.
 Among them are these tours in Pacific Coast area:

 Davis Phinney Foundation The winningest American cyclist sponsors teams on organized bike rides to support those diagnosed with Parkinson’s disease..
 In addition, cyclists can form their own challenge bike rides to raise funds for Parkinson’s disease.
 Also, learn how to create a fund-raising bike ride.

 Bike rides benefit Friedreich’s Ataxia Research Alliance, which is researching a cure for the debilitating, life-shortening neuro-muscular disorder.
 Dates for 2014: Seattle — August 2014; Davis, California — May 31, 2014; Denton, Texas — March 29, 2014; Channahon, Illinois — July 20, 2014; Philadelphia — Oct.
 12, 2014; Orlando — Nov.
 2, 2014.